adokter/bioRad/README.md

 Error: GeomRasterAnn was built with an incompatible version of ggproto.
 Please reinstall the package that provides this extension.
 ```
-This issue is fixed when installing the latest versions from Github (8 Dec 2016)
+This issue is fixed when installing the latest versions from Github (8 Dec 2016).
+We require an install of ggplot2 version 2.2.0, the more recent version 2.2.1 is not (yet) compatible with ggmap.
 ```
-install_github("hadley/ggplot2")
+install_github("hadley/ggplot2@2.2.0")
 install_github("dkahle/ggmap")
 ```
 After installation, restart R.